 The Instructional Experience

-Landmark College's faculty are not only subject matter experts in their discipline--recognized nationally in their fields through their research, publications, and presentations--but they are also deeply invested in understanding diagnostic profiles, best practices in pedagogical design, and interpersonal communication.
+Landmark College’s faculty are not only subject matter experts in their discipline—recognized nationally in their fields through their research, publications, and presentations—but they are also deeply invested in understanding diagnostic profiles, best practices in pedagogical design, and interpersonal communication.
 They possess a strong dedication to helping students who learn differently to succeed.

-Gail Gibson Sheffield, Vice President for Academic Affairs
+Dr. Karrie Kalich, Vice President for Academic Affairs

-Dean Jill Hinckley, School of Education
+Jill Hinckley, Assistant Vice President for Academic Affairs; Dean, School of Education